-If you are a mom with kids at home (and I’m only making that assumption because this website is called Encouraging Moms at Home – but this pretty much applies to all adults anyway), chances are pretty high that you have a home to take care of on a daily basis in addition to everything else.
+If you are a mom with kids at home (but this pretty much applies to all adults anyway), chances are pretty high that you have a home to take care of on a daily basis in addition to everything else.

 I guess it just comes with adulting – we have to make the homes we live in.
 And no matter what our current place in life as moms (stay-at-home mom, work-at-home mom, homeschooling mom, or work-outside-the-home mom), homemaking is no easy task.